azraelkuan/repgan/README.md

 For example: HiFiGAN use `3, 7, 11` as the kernel sizes in the ResnetBlock, and using RepGAN, we only have one kernel size `11`

-## Training
+## Train

-u can use the official HiFiGAN and replace the model using this.
+u can use the official [HiFiGAN](https://github.com/jik876/hifi-gan) or [ParallelWaveGAN](https://github.com/kan-bayashi/ParallelWaveGAN) and replace the model using this.

 ## Other tricks